lambdamikel/MegaLambda-x6/README.md

 ## Purpose

 Add **six** (!)
-MX4-compatible expansion card slots to your Amstrad / Schneider CPC, without loosing the edge connector - moreover, the **x6++ version** allows you turn turn on and off IO expansion cards individually!
+MX4-compatible expansion card slots to your Amstrad / Schneider CPC, without loosing the edge connector - moreover, the **x6++ version** allows you to dis- and enable individual IO expansion cards one by one.

 Key features are: